antoinebasseto/blog/content/posts/credit-based-payment-system-streamlit-generative-ai/setting-up-user-login/index.md

 ---
 title: "Setting Up User Login"
 date: 2025-02-28
-summary: "User authentication is the first step to building any app that needs to know who's who — like one with user credits 👀 — and with Streamlit's new native authentication features, it's easier than ever!"
+summary: "User authentication is the first step in building any app that needs to track who's who — like one with user credits 👀 — and with Streamlit's new native authentication features, it's easier than ever!"
 weight: 10
 ---

 {{<lead>}}
-User authentication is the first step to building any app that needs to know who's who — like one with user credits 👀 — and with Streamlit's new native authentication features, it's easier than ever!
+User authentication is the first step in building any app that needs to track who's who — like one with user credits 👀 — and with Streamlit's new native authentication features, it's easier than ever!
 {{</lead>}}

 <!-- Series blurb -->